F1F88/sm-ext-log4sp/readme.md

 ## Supported Games

-In general, `Log4sp.ext` should work with all games on both Linux and Windows.
+`log4sp.ext` should work for all games on Linux and Windows.

-But for now, you need to compile the project yourself before using it on Windows.

 ## Benchmarks